kofhagstrom/iban-validator/README.md

 This repo contains a web server and REST API for validating IBAN numbers.

-The REST API is built using FastAPI, and has one endpoint
+The REST API is built using FastAPI, and has one endpoint:

 > GET api/v1/iban-validation/{IBAN}

 which validates the IBAN number given by "IBAN".
+If the IBAN string is correctly formatted, the endpoint returns 200 and the following schema

+{"valid": bool}

+where the bool indicates a valid IBAN ('true') or invalid IBAN ('false').
+If the IBAN string is incorrectly formatted, the endpoint will return 422 with details of the formatting error.

 # Requirements